 The roof is more than the “crown” of a house – it protects you and your family from harmful elements outside.
 With a wide variety of materials and an even wider price range, it’s important to choose the best roof material for your roof restoration in Melbourne, Australia.
+So, here we have explained the difference between metal roofs vs tile roofs.

 When it comes to roofing, the choice is usually between metal or tile.
 However, there are a couple of factors that one must consider when choosing between the two.